Takatōriki Tadashige: Expulsion

 In June 2010 he admitted that he had been gambling illegally on baseball, after an investigation by the Sumo Association and Tokyo police prompted by articles in the tabloid weekly Shukan Shincho.
 It subsequently emerged that he had been borrowing large amounts of money from ōzeki Kotomitsuki to pay gambling debts.
 He was reportedly gambling on a much larger scale than others implicated in the scandal, betting tens of millions of yen, and knew that a bookmaker used in the gambling had links to a crime syndicate.
 He was expelled from the Sumo Association at a special meeting on July 4, and apologised for his actions at a press conference.

 He received no severance pay. Ōtake stable was spared having to close and was taken over by another coach at the stable, the former Dairyū.
 Takatoriki's status as Taihō's adopted son was voided and he divorced Taihō's daughter.

 He announced in September 2010 that he was opening up a yakiniku restaurant in Kōtō, Tokyo.

 In March 2011 prosecutors announced that Ōtake, as well as Kotomitsuki and 25 others involved in the scandal, would be spared indictment over gambling due to lack of implicating evidence.

 In 2017 Takatoriki spoke out against the controversial plan to bring casinos to Japan.
 He said he had become addicted to casino gambling after a foreign sumo tour and would visit foreign casinos more than ten times a year, losing nearly five million dollars.

 In 2020 Takatoriki started his own YouTube channel, which has frequently criticized the Japan Sumo Association.
+In July 2026, he revealed on his YouTube channel that he had been hospitalized following a stroke that occurred in May.